edgedelta/docs/docs/configuration/outputs.md

 If enabled, the AWS S3 integration will send logs to an AWS S3 endpoint.

-Before you configure your Edge Delta account to sends logs to an AWS S3 endpoint, you must first access the AWS console to attach the following custom policy to the IAM user that will have access to the AWS S3 bucket:
+Before you configure your Edge Delta account to sends logs to an AWS S3 endpoint, you must first access the AWS console to:

+  * Create an IAM user to access the AWS S3 bucket
+    * To learn how to create an IAM user, review this [document from AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
+  * Attach the following custom policy to the newly created IAM user
+    * To learn how to create and add a custom policy, review this [document from AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html).

 ```
 {